barseghyanartur/django-fobi/docs/index.rst

 assigned in your form element plugin would be used.

-There might be cases, when you need to do additional handling of the data upon the successful form submittion.
+There might be cases, when you need to do additional handling of the data upon the successful form submission.
 In such cases, you will need to define a ``submit_plugin_form_data`` method in the plugin, which accepts the following arguments: